KushalZanzari/Graamin-Mitra/README.md

-# 🌾 GraminMitra 💼🌐
+# 🌾 Graamin-Mitra 💼🌐

 ## Bridging the Gap Between Rural Talent and Employment Opportunities 🚜🤝🏙️

 ### 🎯 Mission
-**RuralConnect** is a digital initiative aimed at solving one of India's pressing challenges — unemployment in rural areas.
+**Graamin-Mitra** is a digital initiative aimed at solving one of India's pressing challenges — unemployment in rural areas.
 Our mission is to **connect rural job seekers with local and urban employment opportunities**, using a blend of **technology and community-driven solutions**.

 By integrating an **online + offline model**, we enable job registration and discovery even in **low-connectivity areas**, with the help of **local agents**.
 Our platform promotes inclusivity by accommodating users with **low digital literacy**, while offering a rich and user-friendly web experience. 🌍💻